-Visitors will tour Dykstra Dairy, including opportunities to see where cows are milked, where they are housed and fed, and learn about the role of milk and dairy products in a healthy diet.
-Veterinarians, nutritionists, dairy farmers and other experts will be available to answer questions.
+Visitors toured Dykstra Dairy, including opportunities to see where cows are milked, where they are housed and fed, and learn about the role of milk and dairy products in a healthy diet.
+Veterinarians, nutritionists, dairy farmers and other experts were available to answer questions.

-Following the tour, guests will enjoy a free meal of barbecue beef sandwiches, as well as Blue Bunny ice cream treats provided by Wells and milk provided by Dean Foods.
+Following the tour, guests enjoyed a free meal of barbecue beef sandwiches, as well as Blue Bunny ice cream treats provided by Wells and milk provided by Dean Foods.

-The open house will feature a Kid’s Fun Zone with games, activities and the chance to meet dairy calves.
-In addition to dairy, kids will have the chance to learn about beef cattle, soybean, corn, and other agricultural products from representatives of Iowa State Extension, 4-H, Iowa Food & Family Project, Sioux County Cattlemen and other groups.
-Mikayla Lien, Iowa State Dairy Princess, will attend and kids can make their own crowns to be royalty for a day.
+The open house featured a Kid’s Fun Zone with games, activities and the chance to meet dairy calves.
+In addition to dairy, kids had the chance to learn about beef cattle, soybean, corn, and other agricultural products from representatives of Iowa State Extension, 4-H, Iowa Food & Family Project, Sioux County Cattlemen and other groups.
+Mikayla Lien, Iowa State Dairy Princess, attended and kids made their own crowns to be royalty for a day.

 “We are proud to celebrate June Dairy Month and the ways dairy makes sense for families today,” said Darin Dykstra, owner of Dykstra Dairy.
 “The open house is a great opportunity for people to see where those dairy products get their start and how today’s dairy farmers are caring for animals and being good stewards of the land.”